8 dead, several injured at Astroworld Festival in Houston

 The fire chief added that officials did not immediately know the causes of death for the eight people who died.
 A medical examiner would investigate.
 The deceased had not been identified as of early Saturday.

-Officials set up a reunification center at a hotel for family members who had not been able to reach relatives in attendance at the festival.
+Officials set up a reunification center at a hotel for family members who had not been able to reach relatives who had been in attendance at the event.

 Astroworld is a two-day music festival that was scheduled to take place Friday and Saturday in Houston.
 The event was sold out, according to the Astroworld website.
+Saturday’s performances have been canceled.

-The event promoters had arranged for medical units to be on scene at the festival, however once the crowd surge began, those units were “quickly overwhelmed,” Peña said.
+Event promoters had arranged for medical units to be on scene at the festival, however once the crowd surge began, those units were “quickly overwhelmed,” Peña said.

+Houston Police Chief Troy Finner called for calm and urged people not to jump to conclusions as to what caused the surge.

+“I think it’s very important that none of us speculate.
+Nobody has all the answers tonight,” Finner said.
+He added that there have been several rumors surrounding the event that authorities would look into.